comsave/prometheus-pushgateway-bundle/README.md

 ## Requirements

-1. `Redis` (the service & the PHP extension): to act as a buffer before push and avoid latency in the code
+1. `Redis` (the service & the PHP extension): to act as a buffer before push and avoid latency in the code, and as a store for the current counter values.

 2. `bin/console comsave:prometheus:push` cronjob: to push data periodically to Prometheus Pushgateway